-During the three months ended June 30, 2024, there are no changes in the subsidiaries.
+During the three months ended June 30, 2024, the following are the changes in the subsidiaries:

-- · Danske IT and Support Services India Private Limited renamed as IDUNN Information Technology Private Limited - On May 10, 2024 Infosys Ltd. acquired 100% of voting interests in InSemi Technology Services Private Limited along with its subsidiary Elbrus Labs Private Limited
+- .
+Danske IT and Support Services India Private Limited renamed as IDUNN Information Technology Private Limited - .
+On May 10, 2024 Infosys Ltd. acquired 100% of voting interests in InSemi Technology Services Private Limited along with its subsidiary Elbrus Labs Private Limited